Delhi reports 77 new COVID-19 cases, 2 deaths | Health

 On Monday, the city had reported 39 COVID-19 cases with a positivity rate of 0.07 per cent and one death due to the infection.

-On Saturday, it registered 66 cases of COVID-19 with a positivity rate of 0.09 per cent and no death linked to the disease.
+On Saturday, it registered 66 cases of COVID-19 with a positivity rate of 0.09 per cent and no death linked to the virus.

+There are 570 active cases of the novel coronavirus in Delhi at present and 154 of them are under home isolation.
+The number of containment zones stands at 299, the bulletin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)